dhayv/WiseWalletWin/README.md

 ## Project Overview

 This is a full-stack web application created to help users manage their personal finances by tracking income and logging expenses.
 It allows users to keep track of their expenses from check to check.
-The app is designed to improve financial literacy and decision-making without the need for a spreadsheet.
-A database stores all pertinent data for the user, with a UI for interaction and a server in-between to ensure proper security, data validation, and communication.
+The app is designed to improve decision-making without the need for a spreadsheet.

+A sqlite database stores all data for the user, a UI is created using React and, a FAST API server is utilized to ensure proper security using JWT Oauth2, data validation using pydantic models, and communication.

 ## Technologies Used